andrewhessler/heffree-dev/src/assets/bliki/project-personal-site.md

 - I'd love to get feedback on both my programming and writing.
 - It's really a place for me to rubber duck and debrief, but I hope it can entertain and maybe even help others.

 The rest of the personal site is there to direct people to my socials and stuff.
 I thought I would end up hosting some webapps on the same domain, but I'm not sure that'll be happening.
-I host another personal site on the same Linode pod that my wife and I use for little throwaway tools.
+On the same Linode pod, I host another personal site that my wife and I use for little throwaway tools.

+Anyway, let's get into it!

 ## Technical Evolution